 The issue of burning residential dwellings for live fire training purposes is discussed.
-When a structure is intentionally burned for the purpose of fire training, the structure is being used for institutional purposes and is therefore considered an institutional building and is subject to the requirements of NESHAP.
-The requirements for the inspection of the building and notification of the intent to demolish the building are also discussed.
+When a structure is intentionally burned for the purpose of fire training, the structure is being used for institutional purposes and is therefore considered an institutional building and is subject to the requirements of the asbestos NESHAP.
+The requirements for the inspection of the building and notification of the intent to demolish the building are discussed, and various cases in which the EPA has previously responded are cited.
 Letter: